nyc-crh/site/content/gallery/race-intelligence.md

 - NAACP
 - Black people
 questions:
-- What are DuBois’ criticisms of intelligence tests?
+- What were DuBois’ criticisms of intelligence tests?
 There are several different ones, so make sure you find more than one.
 - >
- What does DuBois mean that “the average included most of both races”?
+ What did DuBois mean that “the average included most of both races”?
 How are the mathematic concepts of “average” and “range” a part of his argument?
 - What do you notice about DuBois’ rhetorical style?
-How does he write this piece?
-How do you think he wants his readers to feel?
+How did he write this piece?
+How do you think he wanted his readers to feel?
 - >
  DuBois points out one kind of question on the IQ test and implies - but does not state why - it is unfair.
 Why is it unfair to ask test takers to “complete pictures where the net was missing in the tennis court or the ball in the bowling alley”?
 - >